-Plan and deliver lessons each day (ideally) o could include: Language and Literacy, Mathematics and Numeracy, or from the Areas of Learning such as WAU or PDMU.
+Plan and deliver lessons each day (ideally) could include: Language and Literacy, Mathematics and Numeracy, or from the Areas of Learning such as WAU or PDMU.
 Try to make use of your specific area of specialism; Create engaging and motivating learning materials and resources to support each lesson; Produce one post-lesson review per day reflecting upon elements of planning, monitoring and assessment of pupil learning and management of pupil behaviour.
 Use these reflections to guide future planning.
 RE Certificate: Year 1 Students in Year 1 who are also taking the RE Certificate will be placed in a Catholic Maintained school for part of their block placements.
 You should plan lessons for any/all RE lessons taught in your Maintained school and upload these to a separate folder in your online file.
 You should also have a folder for evidence of engagement with the Catholic ethos of the school.
 What can be used as evidence will be explained in classes.
-These folders will be assessed during your separate RE visit which will take place during your summer placement (May 27th - June 14th).
-SECOND Semester 1: Focus of the Practice in Year 2: Whilst using all the skills and techniques developed in Year 1, students Assessment Students will engage in school visits each Monday from should focus on the development of: 7 th November.
-Differentiation of lessons; 6-point scale Assessment within and of lessons (including AfL); Semester 2: Behaviour and classroom management.
-Competence 1 week observation beginning 16 th January 2023.
-Portfolio All students should: (differentiation, Block Teaching: 7 weeks (main, second subjects, ICT and Maintain an electronic folder (not on OneDrive) to be behavior LLW).
-Schools may focus timetables on only two areas shown to the tutor on the days of the visits (not on a mobile
+These folders will be assessed during your separate RE visit which will take place during your summer placement (May 26th - June 13th).
+SECOND Semester 1: Focus of the Practice in Year 2: Whilst using all the skills and techniques developed in Year 1, students Assessment Students will engage in school visits each Monday from should focus on the development of: 30 th September 2024.
+Differentiation of lessons; 7-point scale Assessment within and of lessons (including AfL); Semester 2: Behaviour and classroom management.
+Competence 1 week observation beginning 13 th January 2025.
+Portfolio All students should: (differentiation, Block Teaching: 7 weeks (main, second subjects, ICT and Maintain an electronic folder (not on OneDrive) to be shown to behaviour LLW).
+Schools may focus timetables on only two areas the tutor on the days of the visits (not on a mobile phone);

-management)

-Submitted on

-Canvas after
+management) Submitted on Canvas after Placement.

-Placement.